mathewdeel/econet-anomaly-detection/README.md

 * ECONet_Anomaly_Part2 (optional/tuning/testing)
 * ECONet_Anomaly_Part3 (required/evaluation)

-A lengthy report has also been written detailing our data and results which can be provided upon request
+A lengthy report has also been written detailing our data and results which can be provided upon request.

 ## Creators
 * Mathew Deel